Danny213123/Chess-Engine/README.md

 - **Undo Move:** The engine supports undoing moves, allowing for exploration of different lines of play.

+- **Game Visualization** Using pygame, the board is visualized including move highlighting

 ## Usage

 To use the chess engine, you can instantiate a `GameState` object and make moves using the `make_move` method.
 You can also generate valid moves for a given position using the `get_valid_moves` method.